jbernadas/downloader-uploader/README.rst

 The script will first ask what URL to go to, then will wait for you to login.
 When you are logged in, hit the 'y' key to let the script proceed.

-When script is done it will close by itself, and tell you how many documents were downloaded.
+When script is done downloading it will tell you how many documents were downloaded and close by itself.

 Bugs & Contribution
 ===================